parashardhapola/scarf/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**

-A clear and concise description of what the bug is.
-If you have a question then please use the (Discussions)[https://github.com/parashardhapola/scarf/discussions] page instead.
+*A clear and concise description of what the bug is.
+If you have a question or suggestion then please use the [Discussions](https://github.com/parashardhapola/scarf/discussions) page instead.*

 ```
 Please paste here the traceback (complete error output).
 Remove this line